dart-lang/site-www/src/language/records.md

 typed based on the types of their fields.
 A record's _shape_ (the set of its fields, the fields' types, and their names, if any) uniquely determines the type of a record.

-Each field in a record has its own type, which can be different from other fields' types in the same record.
+Each field in a record has its own type.
+Field types can differ within the same record.
 The type system is aware of each field's type wherever it is accessed from the record:

 ```dart
 (num, Object) pair = (42, "a");